 Did you get a chance to watch the video for Mark Schultz’s song to his birth mother?

 Many birth parents worry that their child will be angry at them for making their adoption decision, but the song and its lyrics (which include lines like “You gave life to me, a chance to find my dreams”) remind us that adoptees are capable of understanding the difficult decisions their birth parents made.
-That is one of the reasons why we encourage the birth parents with whom we work to consider open adoption, where they can maintain a relationship with their child and personally explain their adoption decision to them when the time is right.
+That is one of the reasons we encourage the birth parents we work with to consider open adoption, where they can maintain a relationship with their child and personally explain their adoption decision to them when the time is right.

 Not all adoptee experiences are the same, but the stories we hear about adoption in the media are often the ones that are most dramatic and sensationalized.
 Rarely do we hear about the millions of adoptees who are living happy, healthy lives, because the news outlets don’t find their stories to be nearly as juicy!
 The stories below probably wouldn’t make it into the news, but they are much more common than any of the ones you see on TV or read about in the newspaper.

 Heidi Sprouse was adopted back in 1971, when closed adoption was still common, but she feels similarly to Mark Schultz about her birth mother’s placement decision.
 In her recent blog post over at America Adopts, she explains, “I will be forever grateful to her.
 She gave me life and by allowing me to be adopted, she gave me a family.”
 Sprouse also urges birth parents to let go of the shame and guilt that they often feel: “To anyone considering sharing your child for adoption, it is the most selfless act that you could ever do.
 There is no shame in it.”